Phoenix19J/Demo-Rep/Docs.md

-git commit -m "The message for your commit" git commit -am "..."                                # commits [-a] all staged changes and give a message git commit --amend git commit --amend -m "New name to change for prev commit"
+git commit -m "The message for your commit" git commit -am "..."                                # commits [-a] all staged changes and give a message git commit --amend git commit --amend --no-edit                        # commits changes and ammends the recent commit without changing message git commit --amend -m "Rename Previous Commit"

 git checkout <hashcode>                             # checks out to a specific commit in a detached HEAD state to save changes make a new branch